vivek-kumar9696/getTheFlower/README.md

 ## Controls and Objective
 - Use <kbd>Spacebar</kbd> to rotate the butterfly
-- Release <kbd>Spacebar</kbd> to let butterfly fly in the direction
+- Release <kbd>Spacebar</kbd> to let butterfly fly in the required direction
 - Avoid the spiders
 - Get The Flower!!